-Although the results from studies are increasing our awareness and understanding of choline every day, many people still don’t know what choline is and why it’s so important for our health.
+International studies are increasing our awareness and understanding of choline every day but many people still don’t know what it is and why it’s so important for our health.

 With eggs providing some of the highest quantities of choline of any food, Australian Eggs has delved into what exactly choline is, how it benefits our bodies, and where you can find this important micronutrient in your daily diet.

 Choline is a nutrient that is made in the liver.
 However, as most people don't produce enough choline to meet daily requirements, it also needs to be provided through the food that we eat.

 Choline is essential for normal human health and due to its similarity in function to the B vitamins, it is commonly grouped together with them.

 Research suggests that choline plays an important role in brain and spinal cord development during pregnancy, cognitive development in infants and may also help prevent cognitive decline in the elderly.
 Until recently, the role of choline as part of a balanced diet had been largely overlooked.